vanderbilt-redcap/mass_add_user_rights/README.md

-# mass_add_user_rights
+# Add User Rights En Masse

-Adding one user to many REDCap projects en masse
+Adding one user to many REDCap projects en masse.

+You supply the user-id and check off a list of projects that you have user rights access to, and the user will be added with the same user rights as you.